basigwireless/basig-docs/docs/products/deep-radio.md

 ### Rapid Prototyping: Fast-track innovation
 Deep Radio simplifies the development process, allowing students to rapidly prototype and test novel wireless systems, eliminating the need for complex hardware design.

+# Outcomes

+The SDR laboratory can be used for,
+• Undergraduate/postgraduate laboratory experiments for the following courses:
+  – Digital Signal Processing
+  – Analog Communications
+  – Digital Communications
+  – Wireless Communication
+• Undergraduate/postgraduate thesis projects.

 ---
 # Technical Specifications